-The main oven has panels which have been coated with a special enamel that partly cleans itself.
+The ovens have side 'Cook & Clean' panels which have been coated with a special enamel that partly cleans itself.
 This does not stop all marks on the lining, but helps to reduce the amount of manual cleaning needed.

-The Cook & Clean panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
+These panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
 The panels should then be dried and replaced and the oven heated at 200 °C for about one hour.
-This will make sure that the Cook & Clean panels are working effectively.
+This will make sure that the panels are working effectively.